Dynamic host configuration protocol

 You can configure your SD-WAN appliances as either DHCP Servers or DHCP Relay agent.
 The DHCP server feature allows devices on the same network as the SD-WAN appliance’s LAN/WAN interface to obtain their IP configuration from the SD-WAN appliance.
 The DHCP relay feature allows your SD-WAN appliances to forward DHCP packets between DHCP client and server.

-To configure DHCP server, in the Site configuration page, navigate to Configuration > DHCP Server & Relay > Server Subnets.
+To configure DHCP server, in the Site configuration page, from site level, navigate to Configuration > Advanced Settings > select DHCP tab > click + Server Subnet.

 Select the Virtual interface to be used to receive the DHCP requests.
 The IP Subnet to which the DHCP server provides the IP addresses is auto-populated.

 Enter the Domain Name, Primary DNS, and Secondary DNS.
 The DHCP Server forwards this information to the DHCP clients.

 Configure dynamic IP address pools that is used to allocate IP addresses to clients.
 Specify the range starting and ending IP address and select the DHCP profile.

 The DHCP profiles are groups of DHCP settings that can be applied to individual IP address ranges.
 For more information, see DHCP profiles.

 Configure individual hosts that require a fixed IP address based on the MAC address.
 Enter the Fixed IP Address, MAC Address, and select a DHCP profile.

 Citrix SD-WAN appliance can be configured as a DHCP relay.
 It relay DHCP requests and replies between local DHCP Clients and a remote DHCP Server.
 It allows local hosts to acquire dynamic IP addresses from the remote DHCP Server.
 Relay agent receives DHCP messages and generates a new DHCP message to send out on another interface.